 The United Methodist Church has seven membership vows.
 The first five are the same as the vows taken at baptism and the last two are specifically about joining the church.
 Note that there are no vows about adhering to a specific theological perspective.
 Even those that speak to belief are open to prayerful interpretation.
 Nor are the vows about being boxed-in to a particular method of carrying out ministry.
-Rather, they are about your ability to see your role in God’s story.
+They are about your affirming your role in God’s story.
 Your desire to respond to the love of God and do something great for Jesus.
 Your hunger to be part of something bigger than yourself.
 The vows are:

 1. Do you renounce the spiritual forces of wickedness, reject the evil powers of this world, and repent of your sin?

 2. Do you accept the freedom and power God gives you to resist evil, injustice, and oppression in whatever forms they present themselves?

 3. Do you confess Jesus Christ as your Savior, put your whole trust in his grace, and promise to serve him as your Lord, in union with the Church which Christ has opened to people of all ages, nations, and races?

 4. According to the grace given to you, will you remain faithful members of Christ’s holy Church and serve as Christ’s representatives in the world?

 5. Do you receive and profess the Christian faith as contained in the Scriptures of the Old and New Testaments?